-TESTIMONY IN SUPPORT OF 23-H 5149 and 23-H 6139, RELATING TO HOMICIDE/ AND RELATING TO THE SECOND LOOK SENTENCING ACT April 4, 2023
+TESTIMONY IN SUPPORT OF 24-S 2228, RELATING TO THE SECOND LOOK SENTENCING ACT April 2, 2024

-The ACLU of Rhode Island strongly supports these bills, one of which would eliminate the criminal sentence of "life without parole" in Rhode Island (H-5149) and the other which would allow individuals serving long sentences to request a "second look" and reduction of their sentence after serving ten years (H-6139).
+The ACLU of Rhode Island strongly supports this bill, which would allow individuals serving long sentences to request a "second look" and reduction of their sentence after serving ten years.

 Obviously, people who commit heinous crimes and represent a danger to society deserve punishment.
 However, the overwhelming number of offenders, including violent offenders, "age out" of the impulsive actions that often have prompted their commission of the crime at a young age for which they are serving time.
-Imposing life without parole robs individuals of any rehabilitative hope, one of the purported goals of incarceration.
+Imposing extraordinarily long sentences robs individuals of rehabilitative hope, one of the purported goals of incarceration.
 Perhaps most importantly from the state's - and the taxpayer's - point of view, it is extraordinarily wasteful in terms of public resources and dollars.